+In her brief regarding the treating doctors' opinions, petitioner distinguishes between petitioner's urinary frequency on September 8, 2007, and her inability to urinate on September 9, 2007.
+Pet'r's Memo. at 11.
+Petitioner gave a history on September 8, 2007, at the Florida Hospital ER of bodily aching, generalized weakness, frequent urination, fever, and chills since September 7, 2007.
+Med. recs.
+Ex.
+5, at 141, 148-49.
+This September 8, 2007 history of urinary dysfunction starting on September 7, 2007 is petitioner's earliest contemporaneous recounting of her symptomatology and its onset.
 Interestingly, in Dr. Triggs' initial expert report, he emphasizes that petitioner had early manifestation of her TM with urinary bladder dysfunction as one of the bases for his opinion that she had TM and not GBS.
 Ex.
 28, at 5.
-But he ignores in his expert report that the onset of petitioner's urinary bladder dysfunction was on September 7, 2007, within one day of her receipt of Td vaccine (which she received at 11:10 p.m. on September 6, 2007).
+But he ignores in his expert report that the onset of petitioner's urinary bladder dysfunction was on September 7, 2007, within one day of her receipt of Td vaccine.
 Med. recs.
 Ex.
 5, at 141.
-She gave a history on September 8, 2007 at the Florida Hospital ER of bodily aching, generalized weakness, frequent urination, fever, and chills since September 7, 2007.
-Id.
-On the one hand, Dr. Triggs focuses on petitioner's urinary tract infection as proof in his expert report that petitioner had TM, not GBS, but on the other hand, he ignores that this proof includes a oneday onset from the Td vaccination.
-This September 8, 2007 history of onset of urinary dysfunction starting on September 7, 2007 is petitioner's earliest contemporaneous recounting of her symptomatology and its onset.
-At hearing, Dr. Triggs pinpointed the location of petitioner's lesion as in her conus medullaris, which is at the bottom part of the spinal cord, where the neural structures that control bladder function are and where the nerve roots for the lower extremities originate.
+Dr. Triggs then testified at the hearing that petitioner was having a vaccine reaction on September 8, 2007, when she complained of urinary frequency for the past day.
+Tr. at 297.
+His rationale for this was that although she may have had a urinary tract infection based on the evidence of a bacterial infection, she was also having a vaccine reaction at the time because her primary complaints were pain and fever, which is not typical of a UTI.
+Id. at 298.
+He later changed his position in his supplemental expert report, stating that petitioner's urological complaints (as opposed to neurological complaints) and diagnostic tests on September 7, 2007, indicated she had a urinary tract infection, and her onset of TM was not until September 9, 2007.
+Ex.
+70, at 4.
+On the one hand, Dr. Triggs focuses on petitioner's urinary dysfunction as proof in his initial expert report that petitioner had TM, not GBS, but on the other hand, he ignores that this proof includes a one-day onset from the Td vaccination.
+Furthermore, at the hearing, Dr. Triggs pinpointed the location of petitioner's lesion as in her conus medullaris, which is at the bottom part of the spinal cord, where the neural structures that control bladder function are and where the nerve roots for the lower extremities originate.
 Tr. at 330.
 This very location indicates that the lesion led to petitioner's urinary dysfunction, the onset of her TM.

-Respondent's expert Dr. Leist testified that petitioner's urinary dysfunction is basic to her evolving neurologic disease that he opines is due to a viral infection.
+Respondent's expert Dr. Leist testified that petitioner's urinary dysfunction was basic to her evolving neurologic disease, which he opines is due to a viral infection.
 He terms her neurologic disease as meningoradiculitis (involving both the spinal cord and the nerve roots).
-In focusing on the bladder dysfunction, Dr. Leist's opinion is consonant with Dr. Triggs' opinion in his initial report (before Dr. Triggs changed his opinion at the hearing to view the bladder dysfunction as unrelated to petitioner's TM).
+In focusing on the bladder dysfunction, Dr. Leist's opinion is consonant with Dr. Triggs' opinion in his initial report (before Dr. Triggs changed his opinion to view the bladder dysfunction as unrelated to petitioner's TM).